-The Linnean Society of London is the world’s oldest active biological society.
-Founded in 1788 by Sir James Edward Smith (1759–1828), who was its first President.
-The Society takes its name from the Swedish naturalist Carl Linnaeus (1707–1778) whose botanical, zoological and library collections have been in its keeping since 1829.
-These unique collections are of continuing fundamental importance as a primary reference for taxonomy.
-They are enhanced by the Society's own rich library which provides key resources for research.
+The Linnean Society of London is the world’s oldest active society devoted to natural history.
+Founded in 1788 by Sir James Edward Smith (1759–1828), who was its first President, the Society takes its name from the Swedish naturalist Carl Linnaeus (1707–1778) whose botanical, zoological and library collections have been in our keeping since 1829.
+These unique collections are of continuing fundamental importance as a primary reference for naming of plants and animals.
+They are enhanced by the Society's own rich library which provides key resources for scientific and cultural research.

 Our vision is a world where nature is understood, valued and protected.
 To do this we aim to inform, involve and inspire people about nature and its significance through our collections, events and publications.
 Thanks to the wide ranging expertise of our Fellowship and our unique collections, we are a hub for science communication through interdisciplinary learning and engagement.

 The Society encourages the debate and discussion of natural history including taxonomy, evolutionary biology and ecology.
 We strongly support all efforts to address some of the most urgent issues facing the natural world, such as climate change and biodiversity loss.
 We also support the implementation of the UN’s Sustainable Development Goals.
 We aspire to inspire by bringing together diverse communities and increasing engagement with scientists, historians, artists and all those interested in nature.

 Vision, Mission and Values of the Linnean Society of London